 I was fortunate enough to be the recipient of a set of the Ram Sport quad headlights before they became available to the public.
 I was one of the first to convert a Second Generation Turbo Diesel when I installed them on 2Timer.
 I wrote about the installation back in Turbo Diesel Register Issue 25, page 50, and it remains one of my favorite upgrades today.
-With help from Joel Toy at Innova Design and Distributing, Inc., manufacturer of the Brite Box, this conversion will permit the use of all four bulbs when switched in the high beam position.
+This conversion will permit the use of all four bulbs when switched in the high beam position.
 The light produced by all four bulbs makes a significant improvement for nighttime driving.

 Today, it is easier and more cost effective than ever to do the conversion.
 You can get the headlights and Brite Box required for the installation from us at Geno’s Garage.
 The Brite Box is available in several different configurations, so I did a couple of installations with the help of my friend Piers Harry.
 One installation was just to convert the OEM lights to the Sport Ram Quad light with the Brite Box feature and the other made the same conversion but also included the factory fog lights (so high, low and fog are all on at the same time) and daytime running lights.

 The installation can be a straight drop in or may require a little sheet metal trimming, depending on the build date of your Turbo Diesel.
 My ’98 truck was a late build, so the factory cutout for the quad lights had already been incorporated.
 For Piers, his ’97 was the same as my previous ’98, 2Timer, and required the sheet metal trim.
 If your Turbo Diesel looks like this you will not need to trim.